Jimmy Uso: Early days of the Usos (2010–2016)

 On the May 24, 2010, episode of Raw, The Usos (with Jules now wrestling as Jey Uso) and Tamina made their debut as heels by attacking the Unified WWE Tag Team Champions, The Hart Dynasty (Tyson Kidd, David Hart Smith, and Natalya).
-After Tamina began to manage Santino Marella and Vladimir Kozlov, the duo were drafted to SmackDown on April 26, 2011, as part of the 2011 Supplemental Draft.
+After Tamina began managing Santino Marella and Vladimir Kozlov, the duo was drafted to SmackDown on April 26, 2011, as part of the 2011 Supplemental Draft.
 The Usos began performing the Siva Tau, a traditional Samoan war dance, as part of their ring entrance, using the dance to display their strength and energize themselves.
 They performed this entrance until they turned heel in 2016.